morjaria/WeekOne_Assignment/README.md

 ## Forward

->> "We started with payments and now we are building a global financial infrastructure, we are the Amazon Web Services (AWS) of global banking,"  "We build a technology layer or API [Application Programming Interface] layer sitting on top of more than 50 banks around the world."
+>> "We started with payments and now we are building a global financial infrastructure, we are the Amazon Web Services (AWS) of global banking.We built a technology layer or API [Application Programming Interface] layer sitting on top of more than 50 banks around the world."
 Zhang

 ## Reference Links